ProgrammerSteve/graphqlEcommerce/README.md

 - ~~make newItem page responsive~~
 - ~~make individual page for edit item from newItem page~~
 - ~~Add option to exit or finish editing an item on EditItemCard~~
+- ~~Make Add item button in Sidebar work~~
+- ~~Turned backend into typescript~~

 ## In Progress
-- Make Add item button in Sidebar work
-- Make a dual input range component for the min/max price
+- Update dockerfile to reflect typescript on the backend
 - Connect to prisma database
 - Add prisma schema
+- Make a dual input range component for the min/max price

 ## To do
 - Add error/validation for inputs
 - update queries for database and prisma operations
 - Add seed script to set up database
+- Turn TextAreaInput into a presentation component that uses the InputWrapper
+- Turn the ConfirmSvg into a presentation component by moving the logic to the Input Wrapper

 ## Long Term Tasks
+- Add tests on backend
+- Add test on frontend
 - make queries for Cart/CartItem, User
 - Work on Orders/OrderItem queries
-- Add tests on backend
-- Add test on frontend